ddrrnn123/Omni-Seg/README.md

 sudo docker pull lengh2/omni_seg
 ```
 #### Run Omni-Seg
-You can run the following command or change the `input_dir`, then you will have the final segmentation results in `output_dir`
+You can run the following command or change the `input_dir`, then you will have the final segmentation results in `output_dir`.
+Please refer to "New data" section at [DEVELOP.md](https://github.com/ddrrnn123/Omni-Seg/blob/main/DEVELOP.md) for input data format requirement and data arrangement.
 ```
-# you need to specify the input directory
+# you need to specify the input directory.
 export input_dir=/home/input_dir
 # make that directory
 sudo mkdir $input_dir